When Issues with Cannabis Use Become Abuse and Dependence

 Get Accredited Treatment Programs at Catalina

-The Physical Health Risks Associated With Heavy Marijuana Usage
+What are the the Physical Health Risks Associated With Heavy Marijuana Usage?

 Smoking affects all people differently.
 Not everyone who smokes will develop these conditions.
-However, all regular users will be at a higher risk than most who don’t smoke cannabis.
+However, all regular users will be at a higher risk than most who donโt smoke cannabis.
+Smoking cannabis carries similar health risks to smoking cigarettes, including respiratory issues.

 Marijuana Smoke Can Mean Respiratory Problems and Lung Cancer

-Cannabis smoke contains some of the same harmful chemicals as you’d find in tobacco smoke.
-That includes the lung cancer-causing carcinogens.
+Cannabis smoke contains some of the same harmful chemicals as youโd find in tobacco smoke.
+Whether smoking weed causes cancer directly is still being studied.
+But it is without a doubt that marijuana smoke contains lung cancer-causing carcinogens.
 It can also irritate the lungs of people with asthma or cause chronic bronchitis.
 Some heavy marijuana users develop shortness of breath or a raspy cough.

 Heavy Marijuana Use Can Lead to a Heart Attack